xen-troops/meta-xt-prod-devel-rpi5/README.md

 The following list shows the list of features already implemented and plans for the future release:

-### Features implemented in Release v0.2
+### Features implemented in Release v0.3

- * add support to use nvme storage for DomD rootfs;
+ * add CAN support to DomD
- * OP-TEE integration enhancements;
- * u-boot: fix driver initialization when more than 1 PCIe device enabled;
+ * fix console for Raspberry PI 5 1.1 revision boards
- * add vchan test utilities to the DomD;
+ * reorganize the build
- * add possibility to configure domains XSM security labels (id) for DomU(s) in the Zephyr Dom0 zephyr-dom0-xt application.

 ### TODO